bearlyonline/ProjectCLIM680/README.md

-# Global Dust Throughout 2015 regarding
+# Analysis of Phenomena Related to Submicron Dust Throughout 2015

 ## Aidin Raphael Abramowitz

 ## Introduction

-I am applying MERRA-2 Global Data to a variety of different dust related variables to determine unique phenomena.
+I am applying MERRA-2 Global Data to a variables concerning submicron dust and the Aerosol Optical Thickness of submicron sust.
-In general, the aim to to describe the influence of dust on a global scale during a selected year, and visualise certain regions throughout the globe that are uniquely prone to anomalies, correlations, and other interpretations.
+In general, the aim to to describe the influence of submicron dust on a global scale during a selected year, and visualise certain regions throughout the globe that are uniquely prone to anomalies, correlations, etc.

 ## Data